k4tho/PidgeAndPrejudice/README.md

 - LMG (Power Up): Upgrades pigeon's pistol to an lmg.
 Applies faster gun spray and bullet speed.
 - Fake Lmg (Power Down): A trap thrown by the military to trick the pigeon into grabbing a bad gun.
 Applies slower gun spray and bullet speed.

+## Bugs
+- Mouse shooter aim is still a little wonky.
+Perhaps it has something to do with the velocity of the projectile.
 ## Collaboration
 - Rylen Sakamoto: user input for pigeon and character movement
 - Elly Horbaly: art and game hud